 Shaping the Future of Downtown Far Rockaway (September Public Information Session)

 In September 2016, Councilman Donovan Richards partnered with The City to hold a public information session to present the contents of the Roadmap for Action in greater detail.
 Representatives from multiple City agencies were present to provide updates and answer questions on Downtown Far Rockaway projects and initiatives.
 View photos from the event here.

-The Final Scope of Work, Notice of Completion, Draft Environmental Impact Statement (DEIS) for the proposed project, and all contact information can be downloaded on the Environmental Review page.
+The Final Scope of Work, Notice of Completion, Draft Environmental Impact Statement (DEIS), and Technical Memorandum 001 for the proposed project, and all contact information can be downloaded on the Environmental Review page.
 These documents are also available on the website of the Mayor's Office of Environmental Coordination.

 The Beach 21st Street Mixed-Use project presents an exciting opportunity to create a mixed-use development as one of the first steps in the comprehensive revitalization of Downtown Far Rockaway.
 NYCEDC and HPD have released an RFP for the long-term ground lease and development of the approximately 42,500-square-foot site in the center of Downtown Far Rockaway.
 Read more about the project and access the RFP here.

 The Beach 20th Street Pedestrian Plaza is a City-owned open space in the heart of downtown Far Rockaway, strategically located between Beach 20th and Beach 21st Streets.
 Opened in December 2015, the plaza features bench seating areas, landscaped garden areas, and Flushing Meadows-styled light poles with enhanced LED lighting and a drinking fountain.